-Topics of such conversations always include speed, power, deck durability, price, and warranty.
-While most of the larger brands on the market will tell you they are the "industry leader," few have the ability that these four brands do to say that honestly.
+Topics of such discussions always include speed, power, deck durability, price, and warranty.
+While most of the larger brands on the market will tell you they are the "industry leader," few have the ability of these four brands to truly stand out.

-In any major U.S. city, you will see each of these brands being carted around from yard to yard or working right of ways or medians.
+In any major U.S. city, you will see each of these brands being carted around from yard to yard or working right-of-ways or medians.
 They are some of the strongest choices in the industry, and the weekend play toy for some who are not in the industry.

 1. The Dixie Chopper